Introduction to Rivers Casino Pittsburgh

 After spending the original $100 bankroll, I had $91.60 in total winnings.
 That’s a personal payout return percentage of 91.60%, excluding bets made earlier in the high limit slots room.

 At this point, having won back almost all my allotted bankroll, now I’m willing to admit that I didn’t try enough in the high limit slots area.
-We’ve found that one of my winning slots strategies
+We’ve found that one of my winning slots strategies is set up by Rivers Casino to work here.

 That’s great, but what other winning slots strategies might also work.
 While I’ve yet to find a single casino where all 7 of my winning strategies work at the same time, that doesn’t mean we’re done learning.
 Let’s see what else appears to work here.